-Social preferences help explain (1) giving to charities; (2) the response of striking workers to wage cuts; (3) the response of giving to gifts in fund-raisers; (4) the response of effort to unanticipated changes in pay, at least in the short run; and (5) the response of effort to nonmonetary gifts.
+Summary.
+Social preferences help explain: (i) giving to charities; (ii) the response of striking workers to wage cuts; (iii) the response of giving to gifts in fund-raisers; (iv) the response of effort to unanticipated changes in pay, at least in the short-run; (v) the response of effort to non-monetary gifts.
 However, the research on social preferences displays more imbalance between laboratory and field, compared to the research on self-control and on reference dependence.
-The models of social preferences that match the laboratory findings are not easily applicable to the field, overpredicting, for example, the amount of giving.
+The models of social preferences which match the laboratory findings are not easily applicable to the field, overpredicting, for example, the amount of giving.
 It will be important to see more papers linking the findings in the laboratory, which allows the most control on the design, to the evidence in the field; the recent literature on Gift Exchange is a good example.
-A separate issue is the difficulty of distinguishing in the field social preferences from repeated game strategies (as in Bandiera, Barankay, and Rasul 2005) and other alternative explanations.
-For example, social pressure (as in DellaVigna, Malmendier, and List 2009; see also section 4.4) can explain regularities in giving, such as the higher effectiveness of high-pressure fund-raising methods (such as phone calls) relative to low-pressure ones (such as mailings).
+A separate issue is the difficulty of distinguishing in the field social preferences from repeated game strategies (as in Bandiera et al., 2005) and other alternative explanations.
+For example, social pressure (Section 4.4) can explain regularities in giving, such as the higher effectiveness of high-pressure fund-raising methods (such as phone calls) relative to low-pressure ones (such as mailings).
 Creative field experiments such as those in this Section can be designed to distinguish different explanations.